pravinraj28/About-me/README.md

 - 👋 Hi, I’m Pravin Raj from SRM University
 - 👀 I’m interested in Web and Cloud Development,eager to learn Data Science in upcoming days
-- 🌱 I’m currently learning front-end technologies
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Front-end Development
+- 💞️ I’m looking to collaborate on Python Development
 - 📫 How to reach me @https://t.me/pravinraj28

 <!---